vespa-engine/documentation/en/faq.md

 See [dumping-data](https://cloud.vespa.ai/en/dumping-data) for a sample script.

 #### What is the response when data is written only on some nodes and not on all replica nodes (Based on the redundancy count of the content cluster)?
-Failure response will be given in case the document is not written on some of the replica nodes.
+Failure response will be given in case the document is not written on some replica nodes.

 #### When the doc is not written to some nodes, will the document become available due to replica reconciliation?
 Yes, it will be available, eventually.